 What is the relationship between the WMM and the International Geomagnetic Reference Field (IGRF)?
 Is there any sharing of source data and techniques between these two models?

 - Mathematically, the IGRF and WMM are similar models, but there are still a number of differences between them.
 The WMM, produced by NOAA NCEI and BGS, is released regularly every five years, and is actively monitored to ensure that the specification of the model is met.

 - The IGRF is an international model, built by approximately eight teams from various institutions, and is under the auspices of the International Association of Geomagnetism and Aeronomy (IAGA).
 The IGRF is usually released according to a similar schedule as the WMM, but is not subject to any particular specification.
 NOAA NCEI and BGS contribute to the IGRF by submitting candidate models, but do not manage the IGRF, and the final IGRF model is calculated by averaging models from multiple teams.

 Has cell phone data helped improve the current WMM?

-NOAA has an exploratory project called CrowdMag that collects cell phone magnetometer data, and have been collecting such data for several years.
-This data is not currently being used in the WMM as the quality is not good enough yet, but there are reasons to believe the data quality could be improved in the future, and NOAA is currently exploring this possibility for future applications of the WMM.
+NOAA has an exploratory project called CrowdMag that collects cell phone magnetometer data, and has been collecting such data for several years.
+This data is not currently being used in the WMM, but there are reasons to believe the data quality could be improved in the future, and NOAA is currently exploring this possibility for future applications of the WMM.